reidtaylor1126/steward/README.md

 # Steward
 A modern pantry management system

+## Update
+I've spent some time thinking and learning about food waste, and I've decided to slightly change the focus of this project.
+Instead of just telling users to throw away food when the manufacturer wants them to, the system will allow users to contribute data on how long a specific food item lasted beyond the listed date, and provide recommendations based on data rather than marketing.
+I also regret not making the progress on this project that I had hoped I could.
+I have been spending a lot of time working my actual job, but I've also had time to advance this project that I haven't taken advantage of.

 ## Project in Progress
 Steward is currently in the early concept and research phase.